eclipse-ibeji/ibeji/README.md

 ### <a name="install-gcc">Install gcc</a>

-Rust needs gcc's linker, so you will need to intsall it.
+Rust needs gcc's linker, so you will need to install it.
 To install gcc, do the following:

 ```
 sudo apt install gcc